Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 In most systems the socket functions are part of the OS.

-Some systems, however, require a socket library to provide the interface to the transport entity:
+<mark style="background: #FF5582A6;">Some systems, however, require a socket library to provide the interface to the transport entity:</mark>
 - These operate differently to a native socket API,
 - The code for the library socket procedures are linked into the application program and resides in its address space,
 - Calls to a socket library pass control to the library routine as opposed to the OS.